 Phase Two – 1976-1980: Egan Takes Knight.
-As XJ40’s vaults its final hurdles, John Egan arrives at Browns Lane.
+As XJ40 vaults its final hurdles, John Egan arrives at Browns Lane.

-The overall execution was crisper and more modern, but the low roofline and sloping tail were a clear reference to the previous car.
+The overall execution was crisper and more contemporary, but the low roofline and sloping tail were a clear homage to the previous car.
 After eight painful years and innumerable styling schemes, XJ40 had come full circle.
 With the project gaining momentum, BL approved development of the AJ6 engine that January, with the Government rubber-stamping it in March.

 With the ink still drying on his contract, John Egan spent his first weekend on the job locked in negotiations with union officials over a crippling strike that threatened to close Jaguar for good.
 At the eleventh hour, the dispute was resolved and oblivion averted.
 Now the tough part would begin – pulling Jaguar’s reputation out of the scrapyard.